Oven baked chicken thighs always come out juicy, tender, and delicious.

 Instructions

-- Preheat oven to 425°F. Line a pan with foil and place a baking rack on top.
+- Preheat the oven to 425°F. Line a rimmed baking pan with foil and place a baking rack on top.

-- Dab chicken skin dry with a paper towel to remove any moisture.
+- Dab the chicken skin dry with a paper towel to remove any moisture.

-- Drizzle chicken with olive oil and season with seasoning, salt and pepper.
+- Drizzle the chicken with olive oil and season generously with the seasoning, salt and pepper.
+Rub the seasoning and oil into the chicken skin.

-- Place on the rack and bake 35-40 minutes or until chicken reaches 165°F.
+- Place the chicken thighs on the rack, skin side up, and bake uncovered 35-40 minutes or until the chicken reaches 165°F.

-- Broil 2-3 minutes to crisp if needed.
+- Turn the broiler on high and broil the skin for 2-3 minutes to crisp if needed.

 Nutrition Information